nesi/hpc_training/_lessons/introduction/02-setup.md

 scp -i ~/.ssh/XXX_rsa_key <path_to_files> <your_username>@XXX.nesi.org.nz:<destination_path>
 ```

-You need to replace the <path_to_files> and <destination_path> with the correct path to your file and then to the desination on the cluster.
+You need to replace the <path_to_files> and <destination_path> with the correct path to your file and then to the destination on the cluster.
 So for example:

 ```
 scp data/inflammation-01.csv  apaw363@XXX.nesi.org.nz:/home/apaw363/